 It's incredibly important that we create time beforehand to think through how we want to convey our key messages.

 Applying our principles of trust/connect/stretch

-In the main body of this report, we follow through the logic of facilitating a difficult conversation, using the framework of trust/ connect/ stretch that we use for all of our Leadership Conversations.
+In this Chapter, we follow through the logic of facilitating a difficult conversation, using the framework of trust/ connect/ stretch that we use for all of our Leadership Conversations.